davesmith4398/best_practice_membranes/README.md

 -v1.0: Further refinement/wordsmithing; extensive sectioning, subsectioning, and subsubsectioning; brushing up of checklist and tables; and establishment of all links to references, sections/subsections/subsubsections, tables, and other best practices documents.

 # Changelog

+-5-10 May 2018: Incorporated comments and edits from JBK and AJS, including elaboration/clarification on some practical and theoretical concepts and reference additions/updates.

 -26 Mar 2018: Refined document further; established efficient sections, subsections, and subsubsections; completed all links to references, sections/subsections/subsubsections, tables, and other best practices documents.